svhl/scripts/README.md

 ### [suspend.sh](https://github.com/svhl/scripts/blob/main/suspend.sh) & [resume.sh](https://github.com/svhl/scripts/blob/main/resume.sh)

-**Requires permission to run the modprobe commands without password, KDialog on KDE, or Zenity/YAD on GNOME.** For use with TP-Link external Wi-Fi adapters with module `rtl8xxxu` and Proton VPN CLI.
+**Requires permission to run the modprobe commands without password, KDialog on KDE, or Zenity/YAD on GNOME.** For use with Proton VPN CLI and TP-Link external Wi-Fi adapters with module `rtl8xxxu` (replace with your module name including in the script).
 Use if Wi-Fi doesn't connect after waking up from suspend or if the system doesn't wake up at all, and for reconnecting VPN after waking up.
-Run before & after suspend.
+Run the corresponding script before & after suspend.

 #### Install TP-Link driver